-Important: pay attention to the pairing LED on the RTU when you push the pairing button.
+Important: if you just started the RTU, wait for the LEDs to turn off.
+Then pay attention to the pairing LED on the RTU when you push the pairing button.
 If, when you push the pairing button, the LED is steady on for a couple of seconds, then is off, this means you have succeeded.
 The pairing is now completed.